Biographies Characteristics Analysis

 Burj Khalifa is a skyscraper in Dubai, the tallest building in the world.
 The height of the building is 828 meters.
 Its construction began in 2004, and the grand opening ceremony took place on January 4, 2010.

 The Burj Khalifa was originally planned to be the tallest building in the world.
 When the skyscraper was still under construction, its design height was kept secret.
-If during the construction of the tower a skyscraper would have been designed somewhere greater height then adjustments could be made to the project.
+If during the construction of the tower a skyscraper would have been designed somewhere greater height, then adjustments could be made to the project.

 2 Tokyo Sky Tree

-In July 2011, all television in Japan was supposed to go digital, but the Tokyo TV Tower was not tall enough to transmit to the upper floors of some skyscrapers, so a taller tower was built.
+In July 2011, all television in Japan was due to go digital, but the Tokyo Tower was not tall enough to transmit to the upper floors of some skyscrapers, so a taller tower was built.
 Construction began in July 2008 and was completed on February 29, 2012.
 The opening took place on May 22.

 3 Shanghai Tower

-The Shanghai Tower is the tallest skyscraper in China and the third tallest building in the world.
+Shanghai Tower is the tallest skyscraper in China and the third tallest building in the world.
 Its height is 632 meters.

 4 Abraj al-Bayt